AvalonSemiconductors/tt2-AvalonSemi-5401/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/tests/badge.svg)

-# Avalon Semiconductors 5401 - 4 bit Microprocessor with on-chip RAM
+# Avalon Semiconductors 5401 - 4 bit Microprocessor with hardware multiply and divide and on-chip RAM
 This is a submission for TinyTapeout 2.

 ```
 Author's note: I thought I'd give this a bit of a nostalgic feel by calling it the '5401', like it's some old microprocessor from the 70s or 80s.
 Of course had to be complete with a made-up brand name, which is where the 'Avalon Semiconductors' comes from.
 Documentation for this is quite long, but I hope it will be a informative as well as enjoyable read.
 ```

-The 5401 is a 4-bit hybrid Harvard architecture microprocessor capable of addressing up to 4096 bytes of program memory, and 254 words of data memory.
+The 5401 is a 4-bit hybrid Harvard architecture microprocessor capable of addressing up to 4096 bytes of program memory, and 249 words of data memory.
 This is possible through multiplexing on both the input and output ports.
-The processor also contains 6 words of on-chip RAM and general-purpose inputs, accessible through special memory addresses.
+The processor also contains hardware multiply and divide units, as well as 10 words of on-chip RAM and general-purpose inputs, accessible through special memory addresses.

 ![block diagram](https://raw.githubusercontent.com/89Mods/tt2-AvalonSemi-5401/main/assets/block_diag.png)